ahmdk/ATmega168-ADC/README.md

 # ATmega168-ADC

 Analog to digital conversion (ADC) using an ATmega168 microcontroller.
-Mesurements are displayed on 16 x 2 LCD character LCD screen.
+Mesurements are displayed on 16 x 2 character LCD screen.

 Repo contents:
 - Schematic diagram of the circuit